Ulises-Rosas/Ulises-Rosas.github.io/index.md

   overlay_image: /assets/icon.png
   overlay_filter: rgba(28, 146, 202, 0.5)
 ---
-This is Ulises and I'm interested in the evolutionary biology of marine organisms.
+This is Ulises and I'm interested in the evolutionary biology of marine organisms and statistics.
 This interest has pushed me to spent most of my time developing/using bioinformatic tools to answer questions in evolutionary biology and ecology.
-This homepage is designed to ocassionally post some thoughts on code, fish and evolution
+This homepage is designed to ocassionally post some thoughts on code, fish and evolution.